ctcac00/k3s/README.md

 - `05-get-dashboard-token.sh`: Gets the token for the 'admin' service account.
 - `06-install-argocd.sh`: Installs ArgoCD.
 - `07-get-argocd-password.sh`: Gets the initial admin password for ArgoCD.
+- `08-start-argocd-dashboard.sh`: Starts the ArgoCD dashboard using `kubectl port-forward`.

 ## Usage